 Big Ideas.
 Small Venues.

-In 2015, Rochester Contemporary Art Center (RoCo) inherited the brand “Rochester Biennial” from The Memorial Art Gallery.
+In 2015, Rochester Contemporary Art Center (RoCo) inherited the “Rochester Biennial” from The Memorial Art Gallery.
 RoCo’s goal was to work with other small & mid-sized venues to build a multi-site contemporary art program in Downtown Rochester.
 For the 2017 edition RBNL, RoCo, VSW, and RIT City Art Space (then Gallery r) each presented exhibitions which investigated collaboration and influence.
 Curated experiences, a Placemaking Processional, and a series of progressive artist talks linked the venues.

 In 2019 Current Seen brought together more community partners and create a contiguous string of contemporary visual art exhibitions, pop-ups, and public art along East Ave. and Main St. This geographic focus addressed the corridor as both a dividing line and a connective thread.
-Like the influential 4th Berlin Biennial was built upon the historic and complicated Auguststraße, Current Seen laces together programs near some of Rochester’s most recognizable addresses, and offers a new history of the corridor by Gerry Szymanski and Kyle Semmel.
-Like Rochester’s own Wall Therapy has mixed international and local artists to build a highly visible mural arts program, Current Seen features artists ranging from the legendary British filmmaker John Maybury to regionally emerging artists exhibiting in their first solo exhibition post-graduation.
+Like the influential 4th Berlin Biennial was built upon the historic and complicated Auguststraße, Current Seen 2019 laced together programs near some of Rochester’s most recognizable addresses, and offered a new history of the corridor by Gerry Szymanski and Kyle Semmel.
+Like Rochester’s own Wall Therapy has mixed international and local artists to build a highly visible mural arts program, Current Seen featured artists ranging from the legendary British filmmaker John Maybury to regionally emerging artists exhibiting in their first solo exhibition post-graduation.
 Learn more about Current Seen 2019 in the archive page.